 Content ID exists so copyright holders can monitor use of their content on YouTube, place ads to generate revenue on selected videos, and share that revenue with partners such as Drillimation and other companies.

-You may have also received the notice from a Drillimation partner.
-We frequently work with them to monitor use of their content.
+You may have also received the notice from Rightsscale.
+Drillimation is a participating member of the Touhou Doujin Music Distribution program and they work with us alongside other composers and publishers to monitor use of their content.
 While you do own your video, Drillimation still owns the rights to any assets you feature.
 Please be aware there are some claims that we may not be able to clear.
-If you received the notice from a Drillimation partner, we won’t be able to assist you.
+If you received the notice from Rightsscale, we’ll try the best we can to clear the notice.
+If you did not receive a notice from either Drillimation or Rightsscale, we might not be able to assist you.

 But I don’t want ads placed on my video!

 If you have concerns about the advertising on your video, Drillimation does allow you to publish your fanworks to YouTube and participate in programs that can allow you to earn ad revenue.
 In some cases, you should consider sharing that revenue with Drillimation.
 If you want to earn all that revenue for yourself, Drillimation does allow Fair Use of Drillimation content as long as it follows the above rules.
 If you choose to dispute, this will start a process to have the claim removed from your video.